 Most often, it’s women who ask Martone if it’s OK to use the overhead-squat style.

 “Yes, you can because you got crazy girl flexibility,” he says with a laugh.
 “That is a legit way to get up.
-For the vast majority of your audiences, they’re not going to pull it… Continue Reading
+For the vast majority of your audiences, they’re… Continue Reading